Skip to main content

 Program Format

-Through 24 hours (three 8-hour sessions) of instructor-led, in-person training, this course teaches concepts through case studies, allowing participants to get"hands on" experience in planning methods.
+Through 24 hours (three days of 8-hour sessions) of instructor-led, in-person training, this course teaches concepts through case studies, allowing participants to get "hands on" experience in planning methods.

 Prerequisites